harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-create-auto-stopping-rules/create-auto-stopping-rules-for-gcp.md

 #### Enter Routing Configuration and Health Check Details

-1. If the security groups are configured for the selected instances, then the routing information is auto-populated for those instances.
+1. If the security groups are configured for the selected instances, then the routing information is autopopulated for those instances.
 You can edit or delete the routing information.
 However, it is mandatory to have at least one port listed.
 For more information, see [Listeners](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html).

 This is the load balancer routing configuration for the underlying application that is running on the cloud resources managed by this AutoStopping rule.

   ![](./static/aws-proxy-port-config.png)

-2. Click **Add** if you wish to add more ports.
+2. Click **Add** if you need to add more ports.
 The following are some points to consider:

   * If you are forwarding the same action to different ports, then specify the server name and/or path match.

-  * If you specify the server name, then the host will use the custom URL to access the resources.
+  * If you specify the server name, then the host uses the custom URL to access the resources.
 You cannot use an auto-generated URL to access the resources.

 3. Toggle the **Health check** button to configure the health check.
 Health check status should be successful for the AutoStopping rules to come into effect.
 Set a health check for the underlying application that is running on the cloud resources managed by this AutoStopping rule.
 The load balancer periodically sends requests as per the settings below to the application.
 If your application does not support health check, or you do not have any application running, you can disable the health check.